ridha-415/filaops/FilaOps_Zero-to-Running_Windows.md

 - browser console shows CORS errors

 What to do:
-1) Confirm backend is healthy: http://localhost:8001/health
+1) Confirm backend is healthy: http://localhost:8000/health
 2) Check whether your frontend expects an env var like `VITE_API_URL`, `REACT_APP_API_URL`, or `NEXT_PUBLIC_API_URL`.
-   - If it does, set it to `http://localhost:8001` in the frontend’s `.env.local` / `.env` file.
+   - If it does, set it to `http://localhost:8000` in the frontend's `.env.local` / `.env` file.
 3) Restart the frontend dev server.

 ---